 January 30, 1982: Jeff’s parents appeared while Chip was visiting for the weekend and asked us if they and Jeff could be alone.
 When we returned, Jeff and his parents were gone, leaving only a note in Jeff’s writing saying, “They’re taking me away and the car.”
 We called him later and confirmed they were taking him back to Lawton, and taking away his beloved Trans Am.
 In the next few days, he moved out of my dorm room and in with John at the apartments on Cache Road near 53rd street.

-Night, May 11, 1982: Jeff was arrested after buying a bottle of 7-Up at the convenience store at 53rd and Cache, when he refused to sign the ticket, claiming he had not made an illegal left-hand turn onto Cache Road.
+Night, May 11, 1982: Jeff was arrested after buying a bottle of 7-Up at the convenience store at 53rd and Cache, making a left-hand turn leaving the store.
+A police officer stopped him and issued a citation, but Jeff refused to sign the ticket, claiming he had not made an illegal left-hand turn onto Cache Road.
 His father bailed him out of jail and they quarreled.

 Morning, May 12, 1982: Jeff bragged to Chip that he was carrying John’s .38 Derringer pistol.